 Tech IPOs in 2019

-Last year was an anomaly in that there were few major tech initial public offerings (IPOs) worth getting riled up about.
+Last year was an anomaly in that there were few major tech initial public offerings (IPOs) worth getting hyped up about.
 Snap Inc (NYSE:SNAP) was perhaps the last major tech IPO, and that took place in 2017 (and was very disappointing).

 Enter Lyft.
 The ride-sharing giant finally released some hard numbers regarding its IPO.
 More importantly, the Lyft IPO seems closer than ever, and I believe that investors will be able to see big gains when its stock goes public in one of the biggest tech IPOs in 2019.